-The 7 Step Guitar Riff Workout Part 1
+The 7 Step Guitar Riff Workout Part 1 - How To Improve Your Guitar Solo And Improvisational Skills

 by Simon Candy

 The following are the first 3 steps of a 7 step guitar riff workout I have designed for you, that will get any riff you like into your guitar playing in a meaningful and musical way, for good.
-The remaining 4 steps of the workout will follow in part 2 of this article lesson.

-Going through this guitar riff workout below will also develop and improve other (crucial) areas of your guitar playing including:
+Going through this guitar riff workout below will also develop and improve other crucial areas of your guitar playing including:

 • Aural Skills (Ear)